 a.
 His thoughts troubled him: Daniel genuinely cared for Nebuchadnezzar and was clearly affected by the meaning of the dream.
 He didn't want it to be true of his friend Nebuchadnezzar.

 b.
-It is you, O king: Daniel applies the point without ambiguity.
-Instead of reaching for a general point (“we all could use a little more humility”) Daniel brought the truth in love.
-This reminds us of what the prophet Nathan said to King David: You are the man!
-(2 Samuel 12:7)
+It is you, O king: Daniel applied the point without ambiguity.
+Instead of reaching for a general point (such as saying, "We all could use a little more humility") Daniel brought the truth in love.
+This was similar to what the prophet Nathan said to King David: You are the man!
+(2 Samuel 12:7).

 i.
 "Great men and princes are often represented, in the language of the prophets, under the similitude of trees, see Ezekiel 17:5-6; 31:3 and following; Jeremiah 22:15; Psalm 1:3; 37:35."
 (Clarke)

 c.
-Drive you from men . . . make you eat grass like oxen . . . wet you with the dew of heaven: When Daniel explained this to Nebuchadnezzar, the king probably couldn’t have guessed just how literally it would be fulfilled.
+Drive you from men . . . make you eat grass like oxen . . . wet you with the dew of heaven: When Daniel explained this to Nebuchadnezzar, the king probably couldn't guess just how literally it would be fulfilled.

 d.
 After you come to know that Heaven rules: This was God's intended purpose for Nebuchadnezzar.
 The king could have avoided this humiliating fate if he genuinely humbled himself.